-I study self-dealing concerns involving four of the major special servicers in the CMBS market, servicing around \$500 billion of CMBS debt in 2010.
-Special servicers are debt firms managing distressed mortgages on behalf of bondholders with the goal of maximizing the net present value of assets.
+I study self-dealing concerns involving four special servicers in the CMBS market, which had servicing rights to more than \$500 billion of CMBS debt in 2010.
+These debt firms manage distressed mortgages on behalf of bondholders with the goal of maximizing the net present value of assets.
 When a loan is non-performing, the special servicer decides whether and how to liquidate it.
 Loan liquidations typically involve selling the collateral (non-residential properties).
 As sellers, special servicers have to search for buyers and intermediaries to facilitate the liquidation.

-Around 2010, ownership changes for the four special servicers linked them with new affiliates, presenting potential self-dealing conflicts.
-The new owners are vertically integrated financial institutions with affiliates that may be potential buyers of CMBS liquidations or potential intermediaries that facilitate real estate transactions (lenders, brokers, and online auction platforms).
-The scales of the servicers can present efficiency benefits and complementarities for the vertically integrated business models of the new owners, helping to overcome significant search frictions in commercial real estate.
-However, the links to the new affiliates also heightened concerns that special servicers may be incentivized to sell assets at a discount to the new owners or to steer business opportunities to affiliates to earn fees.

-At the same time, the volume of distressed CMBS assets, which remained relatively low before 2010, started to increase sharply.
+Around 2010, ownership changes for four special servicers linked sellers with potential buyers and service providers, presenting potential self-dealing conflicts.
+The links heightened concerns that special servicers may be incentivized to sell assets at a discount to the new owners or to steer business opportunities to affiliates (brokers and lenders) to earn fees.
+In addition, the volume of distressed CMBS assets, which remained relatively low before 2010 started to increase sharply.
 Market participants grew concerned that these two factors (the rise in potential sales by servicers and the potential links to affiliates) would sharply increase the potential for these servicers to self-deal with affiliates.
 Yoon (2012) reports that special servicers appear to be "burdened by conflicts of interest caused in part by new ownership" and allegedly "cutting bad deals".

-Motivated by concerns over the ownership changes for the four servicers, I begin by estimating the impact of these events on outcomes for liquidated loans.
-I compare the changes in loan loss rates (realized losses divided by loan balance before losses) for the four (treated) special servicers before and after their ownership changes relative to other (placebo) servicers.
-The placebo servicers have fewer affiliates with potential tunneling conflicts, relative to the treated servicers.
+Motivated by concerns over the ownership changes, I begin by estimating the impact of these events on outcomes for liquidated loans.
+I compare the changes in loan loss rates (realized losses divided by loan balance before losses) for the four (treated) special servicers before and after ownership changes relative to other (placebo) servicers.
+For the placebo group, there is no sharp change because these firms did not change owners.